Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-The Cambridge IGCSE History syllabus looks at some of the major international issues of the nineteenth and twentieth centuries, as well as covering the history of particular regions in more depth.
-The emphasis is on both historical knowledge and on the skills required for historical research.
+Cambridge IGCSE History looks at some of the major international issues of the nineteenth and twentieth centuries and covers the history of particular regions and events in more depth.

 Please note that if you make an entry for the A*-G grading scale, it is not then possible to switch to the 9-1 grading scale once the entries deadline has passed.
 If you find that you have accidentally made an entry for the A*-G syllabus, you must withdraw and re-enter before the entries deadline.